octakitten/opencb/README.md

-# opencb
+# silky
-Open-Source Computer Behavior
+Open-Source Computer Behavior and Memory

 What is this?